excid-io/did-self/README.md

 1. Verify that the current time is between the time defined by the `iat` and `exp` fields for the `proof'.
 1. Verify the signature of the `proof` using the `jwk` field of the header.

+## DID document resolution
+The DID document resolution process of did:self DID is application specific.
+Given that DID documents in did:self are self-certified there is no need for a secure registry.
+DID documents can be included in message exchanges, they can be stored in file system, or they can be provided as DNS records.

 ## CRUD Operation Definitions
 CRUD operations are implemented by the users.